saulsjam/ios-activity-data/README.md

 ## Working Notes
 - 2025-12-25: Created repository and decided to perform analysis in R.
+- 2025-12-27: Cloned repository locally and edited README from local environment to test git.

 ## Open Questions
 - What tool am I using to extract step and screen data.